arkum/arkum.github.io/_posts/2015-03-28-outsourcing-software-developement-and-pimping.md

 Since there was a deadlock, the issue was escalated to the so called LT (leadership team) and a high level meeting was called.
 The bosses made it very clear, at any cost we have to get it done.
 Cost? which could be people dying because of the code you write?

-“Common we do test our code, is it? this company has strict quality procedure.
+“Come on we do test our code, is it? this company has strict quality procedure.
 And the company XYZ will also have procedures to ensure quality”.

 And the sensible guy was given a last piece of advise, “There are two kinds of people, people who find solutions for every problem and people who find problems in every solution”